 For this assignment, you will adapt the content of your previous essay for a presentation to the class.
-Feel free to focus on and emphasize the ideas that you feel are the most interesting and relevant to your audience.
 You may use whatever technology is helpful to your purpose, but be careful that it does not take over.
 You will be evaluated on the skill with which you adapt your material for the presentation, as well as organization, delivery, and your address to the audience (including their questions).
-You are welcome to use notes or prompts, but may not rely on a full script.
+You may use notes, but not a full script.

-Proposal for Paper Nov 1 2-3 pages 5%
+Proposal for Termpaper Nov 2 2-3 pages 10%

-In this assignment you have the freedom to examine any form of rhetorical communication, barring advertising and news presentation.
-Be careful to explain how your topic relates to rhetoric, specify what primary discourse you will be analyzing, and state your research question(s) explicitly.
+In this assignment you will have the freedom to examine any form of rhetorical communication, barring advertising or news presentation.
+Be careful to explain how your topic relates to rhetoric, specify what primary discourse you will analyze, and state your research questions clearly.
 You will also include an annotated bibliography of at least five sources.

-Second Presentation (on paper topic) Nov 17-24 8 minutes 20%
+Second Presentation Nov 16-23 8 minutes 15%

-For this assignment, you will adapt the topic you outlined in your proposal for a brief presentation to the class.
+For this assignment, you will adapt the project you identified in your proposal for a brief presentation to the class.
 Make sure that you have a definite argument backed by strong examples.
 You may use whatever technology you wish to assist you.
 You will be evaluated on your address to the audience, the strength and coherence of your argument, and your delivery.

-Paper Dec 6 10-12 pages 30%
+Termpaper Dec 5 10-12 pages 25%

 In this paper, you will have the opportunity to refine and develop the content of your presentation.
-Feel free to revise your material and to incorporate further research into your analysis and argument.
+Feel free to revise your material, incorporate further research and re-focus or expand your thesis.
+You must USE either APA or MLA format for citations.
 You will be evaluated on the strength and clarity of your argument, your use of illustrative material, the skill of your analysis, and the quality of your organization and editing.